Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: RBM-based emulations

-As briefly mentioned at the beginning of Sec.~\ref{sec:interiorview} and elaborated later in Secs.~\ref{sec:two-body} and~\ref{sec:three-body}, these eigenvalues are distributed in a pattern similar to the pole distribution of a (near)-optimal rational approximation discussed in Sec.~\ref{subsec:optimarational}.
+As briefly mentioned at the beginning of Sec.~\ref{sec:interiorview} and elaborated later in Secs.~\ref{sec:two-body} and~\ref{sec:three-body}, these eigenvalues are distributed in a pattern similar to the pole distribution of a (near-)optimal rational approximation discussed in Sec.~\ref{subsec:optimarational}.
 The emulation performance certainly depends on whether $\matrixform{\resolventamp}$ can reproduce the physics, including the pole positions, in the region where the bound states and resonances are located.

-However, the DC states in the emulator's compressed spectrum depend on the setup of the training points, in particular, the distribution of $E^{tr}_\alpha$ in the complex $E$ plane.
-As one interesting specific case, when (1) $\so = \soadj$ and (2) both $E^{tr}_\alpha$ and $E^{tr\ast}_\alpha$ are included as the training points associated with a given $\vectheta_\alpha$, the eigenenergies are always real and thus the discretized {\BCT}s are along the real axis.
-See Fig.~\ref{fig:Swave_BE_10_LAM2_200_error_2dim} for a visual presentation.
-A heuristic proof, making use of the so-called pseudo-Hermiticity concept~\cite{Mostafazadeh2002I} and~\cite{Mostafazadeh2002I}, is provided in the Appendix~\ref{app:proof_pseduo_hermicity}.
+However, the DC states in the emulator's compressed spectrum depend on the setup of the training points, in particular, the distribution of $E^\mathrm{tr}_\alpha$ in the complex $E$ plane.
+As one interesting specific case, when (1) $\matrixform{H}$ and $\matrixform{N}$ are complex symmetric and (2) both $E^\mathrm{tr}_\alpha$ and $E^{\mathrm{tr}\ast}_\alpha$ are included as the training points associated with a given $\vectheta_\alpha$, the eigenenergies are always real and thus the discretized {\BCT}s are along the real axis.
+See Fig.~\ref{fig:Swave_BE_10_LAM2_200_error_2dim} for a visual presentation, which is a special case with $\vectheta$ fixed.
+This point is further elaborated in the Appendix~\ref{app:proof_pseduo_hermicity}.
 Such a setup could be beneficial for discrete bound spectrum calculations.
 However, the discretized {\BCT}s should be away from the real axis for the continuum calculations.
-Therefore, we focus on the emulations with $\Im E^{tr}_\alpha > 0$ in the training points.
+Therefore, I focus on the emulations with $\Im E^\mathrm{tr}_\alpha > 0$ in the training points.